ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

 kubectl create configmap app-config --from-literal=MESSAGE="This message came from a ConfigMap!"
 ```

 2. Use the Explorer to open the `deployment-configmap-env-var.yaml` file.
+The path to this file is `cc201/labs/Scaling Applications and using Services/`.
 Notice the section reproduced below.
-This indicates that environment variables should be defined in the container from the data in the ConfigMap `app-config`.
+The bottom portion indicates that environment variables should be defined in the container from the data in the ConfigMap `app-config`.
 ```
 containers:
 - name: hello-world
-  image: us.icr.io/<my_namespace>/hello-world:2
+  image: us.icr.io/<my_namespace>/hello-world:3
   ports:
   - containerPort: 8080
   envFrom: